SpartnerNL/yamlenv/README.md

 [![Build Status](https://travis-ci.org/Maatwebsite/yamlenv.svg?branch=master)](https://travis-ci.org/Maatwebsite/yamlenv.svg?branch=master)

-Why choose Yaml over env.yml?
+Why choose Yaml over .env?
 ---------
 The benefits of using a env.yml file or similar has been proven a long time ago.
 The popularity of [vlucas/phpdotenv](https://github.com/vlucas/phpdotenv) and